Lithika04/secure_task_management_dashboard/README.md

 .
 Users can manage (create, read, update, delete) their own tasks

-. he entire stack is strictly typed using TypeScript
+.
+The entire stack is strictly typed using TypeScript

-. he UI is responsive, modern, and production-ready
+.
+The UI is responsive, modern, and production-ready

 ---